anshporash/Mqtt-Emqx/README.md

 ---

-#🖥️ Dashboard Features
+# 🖥️ Dashboard Features

--The EMQX Dashboard is divided into several key sections, each giving insight into a different part of your MQTT broker and cluster.
+- The EMQX Dashboard is divided into several key sections, each giving insight into a different part of your MQTT broker and cluster.

 -1.
 Overview (Home)